• Skip to main content

 Red Chicken Pozole served in a decorative blue plate and surrounded by the toppings.

-Red Chicken Pozole is a hearty Mexican stew that is full of robust flavors and completely satisfying.
-Comfort food in a bowl!
+Red Chicken Pozole is a hearty Mexican hominy stew that is full of robust flavors and completely satisfying.
+Serve with corn tortillas.
+It’s Mexican comfort food in a bowl!

 Be sure to subscribe to my newsletter and follow along on Facebook, Instagram, Pinterest, Twitter for my latest recipes and videos.